Karina W. Davidson: Research Focus

 While working at Dalhousie University, Davidson became keenly interested in the relationship between psychosocial risk factors and their role in the course and outcome of cardiovascular disease.
 Since then, she has been the recipient of numerous National Institutes of Health (NIH) grants and has authored a number of high impact studies which have contributed to the evidence base of behavioral cardiology, a new frontier in the field of cardiology.

 In a study of the association between anger expression and coronary heart disease (CHD), Davidson and colleagues found that men who constructively expressed anger had a lower incident rate of CHD, but that destructive anger justification increased the rate.
 Another paper from the same study showed that increased positive affect was associated with a lower risk of CHD.
 This was the first prospective study published to investigate this relationship.

 Davidson has conducted multiple randomized, controlled trials for managing anger or depression to examine possible improvements in quality of life, cardiovascular, and cost outcomes.
 In these studies, patients with depression following acute coronary syndrome (ACS) were found to have significantly decreased symptoms if they were given enhanced treatment (including having their preferred form of treatment) than those given usual care after 6 months.

 During the course of her Directorship at CBCH, Davidson has developed team-wide expertise in systematic review methods, and in 2006 she founded the Cochrane Behavioral Medicine Field, an international effort to synthesize and disseminate evidence for behavioral medicine interventions.

-Davidson continues to be a prolific researcher and has authored over 250 peer-reviewed articles, numerous editorials and book chapters, served as editor for various handbooks, and served on multiple scientific journal editorial boards.
-Her recent research includes an N-of-1 study in cancer survivors to identify potential treatments for depression, collaborating with NewYork-Presbyterian Hospital to look at means of increasing patient flow through the emergency department, and acting as the Resource and Coordinating Center for the NIH’s Science of Behavior Change Research Network.
+Davidson continues to be a prolific researcher and has authored over 375 peer-reviewed articles, numerous editorials and book chapters, served as editor for various handbooks, and served on multiple scientific journal editorial boards.
+Her recent research includes an N-of-1 study in cancer survivors to identify potential treatments for depression, collaborating with NewYork-Presbyterian Hospital to look at means of increasing patient flow through the emergency department, and acting as the Resource and Coordinating Center for the NIH's Science of Behavior Change Research Network.

-Honors and awards
+Dr. Davidson's current research focuses on innovations in personalized trials to manage chronic disease and patient symptoms that incorporate patient preferences and values.
+She has conducted randomized controlled trials on depression screening and treatments for healthy, hypertensive, and cardiac patients.
+Dr. Davidson was awarded the National Institutes of Health Transformative R01 grant to accomplish Personalized Trial (N-of-1) clinical trial delivery at the point of care.
+The vision of this grant is to reimagine the process by which therapies are tested in the clinical encounter to ultimately identify for each patient the therapy that provides maximal benefit and minimal harm.